RedwoodTEQ/GeoSensePlus-WebApp/design-notes.md

   - `delete` will delete current group/point from the server
   - `add group` will add a new group under current group
   - `ad point` will add a new point under the current group
+- Add the normal validation according the the data type of the fields
+- Don't need to consider concurrency for the form updating

   Note that after each of the above action, after receiving the sccess code, the frontend should also update the local cache.